tuxzilla/FreePBX17-Debian12-with-Asterisk21-on-ARM/README.md

 6. ARM64 platform

 ## Step by step
 Start from a base Debian 12 installation.
-All necessary packages will be installed through the following commands.
+All necessary packages will be installed using the following commands.
 ```markdown
 timedatectl set-timezone Asia/Bangkok
 apt-get update